Our Blog | The Intern Group | Internship Tips & Advice

 5. There’s an app for that

 Automation is key in today’s busy workplace.
 If you’re doing something by hand that could be done by a computer, it’s time to switch over.
-Whether you’re in the classroom or the office, make sure you aren’t doing things unnecessarily.
-If you are re-inventing the wheel every time you start a project, you’re wasting precious time.
-Familiarize yourself with the applications and processes that already exist in your field, and apply them wherever you can.
+Whether you’re in the classroom or the office, make sure you aren’t doing things or implementing procedures unnecessarily.
+If you're trying to reinvent the wheel every time you start a project, you’re wasting precious time.
+Familiarize yourself with the applications and processes that already exist in your field, and apply them wherever you can to keep work efficient and you'll work smarter and not harder.

 6. Log out

 One of the biggest distractions for any young professional is undoubtedly technology.
 It can be difficult to focus with notifications constantly popping up on your screen.
-If you’re in the middle of writing an essay and Facebook jumps in to remind you about your second cousin’s birthday, you’ll likely lose focus and spend an hour browsing your feed rather than writing.
-One of the easiest ways to work smart not hard is to log out of your social media apps on both your phone and your computer, or set time restrictions during the time you plan to spend working.
+If you’re in the middle of writing an essay and Facebook jumps in to remind you about your second cousin’s birthday, you’ll likely lose focus and spend an hour browsing your feed rather than doing your work.
+One of the easiest ways to work smart, not hard is to log out of your social media apps on both your phone and your computer, or set time restrictions during the time you plan to spend working.
+This way, you won't have to work overtime to catch-up on the things you didn't do when you were distracted.

 7. Take breaks

 When you’ve been putting in hours on one single project, there will undoubtedly come a time when you can no longer focus.
 Rather than pushing through and opening yourself up for mistakes or low productivity, it might be time for a break.
-When you need to get up and grab a coffee, or take a walk around the block, do so.
-You’ll be more productive in the long run if you allow yourself to step away and return later.
+When you need to get up and grab a coffee, or take a walk around the block, do so to help clear your mind and put yourself in a refreshed, positive mindset.
+You’ll be more productive in the long run if you allow yourself to step away and return later when your focus has returned.

 Learn more about how to boost your employability with a remote global internship.